 Successful Companies That Started in Coworking Spaces

 For years, coworking was seen as a working space for freelancers, independent professionals, and tiny startups.
 But, things have changed.
 Many companies of various sizes and budgets choose coworking venues as workstations today.
 By saving on lease costs, organizations can jump-start their business faster.
 The fact that successful coworking goes hand in hand with collaboration and networking means that companies can benefit from the useful connections they can establish in a community.
 Coworking does help startups scale quicker and the fact that some of the successful startups who once chose coworking venue as their home base are now prospering multimillion corporations is genuinely inspiring.
-Let’s look at how some of them evolved, and the lessons learnt from these household names.
+Let’s look at how some of them evolved, and the lessons learned from these household names.

 Brand-Name Companies That Started From Coworking Spaces